rokath/trice/docs/TriceV1.0Specification.md

 ###  6.6. <a name='Encoding'></a>Encoding

 * Encoding could be forward or reverse, what does not matter, because streaming data are not expected.
-* Chained sigil bytes are used.
+* Chained sigil bytes are used - 3 different sigil bytes ade defined.
 * Each package starts (forward) or ends (reverse) with a sigil byte as configured.

 ####  6.6.1. <a name='Assumptions'></a>Assumptions